ChenLiu-1996/CUTS/README.md

 ## Citation
 ```
 @article{chen2022cuts,
-  title={CUTS: A Fully Unsupervised Framework for Medical Image Segmentation},
+  title={CUTS: A Framework for Multigranular Unsupervised Medical Image Segmentation},
   author={Liu, Chen and Amodio, Matthew and Shen, Liangbo L and Gao, Feng and Avesta, Arman and Aneja, Sanjay and Wang, Jay and Del Priore, Lucian V and Krishnaswamy, Smita},
   journal={arXiv preprint arXiv:2209.11359},
   year={2022}